Formula Off Road: History

-In 2016, 1st-2 October, will be the first Formula Off-road competition in the Bikini Bottoms Off-Road Park in Tennessee, USA.
+In 2016, 1st-2 October, was the first Formula Off-road competition in the Bikini Bottoms Off-Road Park in Tennessee, USA.
+16 Icelanders and 4 Americans competed.
+In 2017 the Icelandic film "Spólað yfir hafið" was released, focusing on the trip of Icelandic off-road drivers to compete in that race.
+Morgunblaðið gave the film four out of five stars.

 July 21, 2018 in Akranes, Iceland, Andrew Blackwood became the first American to compete in Icelandic Formula Offroad Competition driving the Unlimited-class Draumurinn.
 A car well known in Icelandic competition, Draumurinn (The Dream) is owned by Gestur J. Ingolfsson and is based in Akureyri, Iceland.